aloganat/system_monitor/README.md

 ##Note:

+The data will get collected in excel sheet unitl user terminates the script.
 If you try to monitor different process in the subsequent runs, then collect the data in new output file.